Illinois

 Illinois Drone Laws (2026): Police Warrants, Privacy, and Hunting

-Illinois has no law stopping a neighbor from flying a drone over your yard, but its Freedom from Drone Surveillance Act forces police to get a warrant before using one, and separate statutes ban drones for hunting, wildlife harassment, and secretly filming someone in a bedroom or bathroom.
+Illinois has no law stopping a neighbor from flying a drone over your yard, but its Freedom from Drone Surveillance Act limits when police can use one to a warrant or one of several other listed exceptions, including 911-dispatched emergency response and notice-based event monitoring, and separate statutes ban drones for hunting, wildlife harassment, and secretly filming someone in a bedroom or bathroom.

 Federal Airspace Rules vs. Illinois State Law